BUYING AN OLD, LOW MILEAGE CAR

 Varnish and gummy deposits will form, clogging carburetor jets, injectors, and even stick to intake valves.
 Also, ethanol can cause rubber fuel hoses to deteriorate from the inside out, leading to pieces of hose innards flaking off and getting sucked into the fuel delivery system.
 Moisture forms along the walls of the gas tank, which in turn get absorbed by the ethanol in gasoline (ethanol is hygroscopic.
 When people say “gas can go bad in as little as 30 days”, they’re not kidding – they are referring to the ethanol absorbing water).

 What to do: Siphon or drain out that bad gas!
 Why risk clogging up your system?
 If you want to be extra thorough, have the gas tank flushed and cleaned.
-While your at it, go ahead and replace the fuel pump and fuel lines.
+While you’re at it, go ahead and replace the fuel pump and fuel lines.
 Seem a bit extensive?
 Not if you want your car to run as good as it looks!
 You need to budget for this service before you buy that “barn find” – use it as a negotiation tactic to bring the price down.
 Those who are familiar with air-cooled Porsche Turbo’s, for example, aren’t new to replacing or cleaning the entire fuel system before starting after even just a few years of sitting.
 Consult your enthusiast clubs and forums for the particular car you are looking for, and they should guide you in the right direction (as well as any credible repair shops for your make of car).

 Engines are designed to run on a normal basis – not sit for years untouched.
 Cars that are driven frequently (and maintained properly) run happier and more efficiently than one that sits all the time.
-Your Owner’s Manual clearly states to change oil every X miles OR every X months – and there’s good reason for it.
+Your Owner’s Manual clearly states to change the oil every X miles OR every X months – and there’s a good reason for it.

 This sludge can also clog your car’s CCV system (if so equipped) as well as other oil-related systems on the vehicle.